Julesy1x8/js201/labs/03_dashboard/02 - requests and promises/promises.md

     ```

 2. Use this function to get two random numbers and add them together.
 Log the result to the console.
+Do _not_ use an `async` function to do this.

     ```js
     // Write your answer here